Article updated on May 3, 2021

 Text: Marcella van Alphen

 Photographs: Claire Lessiau & Marcella van Alphen

 I am hiking in the mountains of the Cederberg, a remote area a couple of hours away from Cape Town, South Africa, known for its magnificent stargazing, and not so much for its safaris.
-I have just spotted some fresh track in the sand though.
+I have just spotted some fresh tracks in the sand though.
 It is broad daylight and I am following them.
-They lead me a white poo along the track: it is rather fresh and contains some rodent bones… It is what I thought: I am not alone.
-These grounds used to be populated by many more wild animals, but Africa’s most feared predators have been wiped out but for one of them which has been adapting extremely well despite habitat loss: the leopard.
+They lead me to some dung along the track: it is rather fresh and contains some rodent bones and hair… It is what I thought: I am not alone.
+These grounds used to be populated by many more wild animals, but here Africa’s most feared predators have been wiped out but for one of them which has been adapting extremely well despite habitat loss: the leopard.

 Pin it for later!

 In this series of five articles we feature the big 5 (lion, elephant, buffalo rhino and leopard), Africa’s most dangerous animals to come across in the wild.
 Scroll down for some amazing insights in the secretive life of leopards.

 - Leopards (Panthera pardus) are part of the family Felidae, and are the smallest of the four large cats after tigers, lions and jaguars.